Qqwy/NoMoreOversleeps/README.md

 #### Automated monitoring ####

 To determine if you are asleep when you shouldn't be, NoMoreOversleeps takes a look at your sleeping schedule and compares it with the system clock.
-If it is currently a time when you should be awake, NoMoreOversleeps monitors the activity of input devices on your computer (currently supporting keyboard, mouse and Xbox360-compatible controllers) and will try to get your attention every X seconds if it fails to detect activity in any of those devices within a Y minute interval.
+If it is currently a time when you should be awake, NoMoreOversleeps monitors the activity of input devices on your computer (currently supporting keyboard, mouse, Xbox360-compatible controllers and MIDI devices) and will try to get your attention every X seconds if it fails to detect activity in any of those devices within a Y minute interval.
 The number of seconds, the detection interval and the method used to get your attention can be customized as desired.

 In the event you are deliberately going to be away from your computer for a certain amount of time, e.g. you're going shopping or going to work, you can pause the activity detection feature of NoMoreOversleeps for a choosable length of time between 5 minutes and 12 hours.
 This will prevent NoMoreOversleeps from trying to get your attention.
 When pausing the